 I choose to come close to my subjects so I work only with a 28mm lens.

 I post images I select after some harsh self-critique and hope to get (positive) feedback.
 I read books about street photography, I follow fellow artists.

-Like everyone else I use social media but I tend to be careful.
-I never engage in politics or religious topics because that is off topic and a source for problems.
+Like everyone else, I use social media but I tend to be careful.
+I never engage in politics or religious topics because that is off topic and a source of problems.

 His images raise awareness of a problem and that is something I like.
 This photographer also gives workshops, has an interesting Youtube channel.
 You have to pay to get the most out of his informative website so I have no idea of the offerings.

-On social media he shows and expresses his involvement with the poor, the underprivileged, the addicts.
-When you dig deeper in his social feed I read another message though but that is off-topic.
+On social media, he shows and expresses his involvement with the poor, the underprivileged, the addicts.
+When you dig deeper into his social feed I read another message though but that is off-topic.

 A few weeks ago this Chicago based photographer posted a rather negative and insulting post about a street photographer that operates in the same city.
 I happen to like the work of that guy too.
 It is different but interesting.

 Even if you have another opinion I don’t find it a good idea to trash somebody else on social media.
-After all it says more about yourself than about the ‘victim’ of you rant.
+After all, it says more about yourself than about the ‘victim’ of your rant.

 A few days ago he ridiculed a well know Asian street photographer looking down on him in a very negative way.